AliMuhammadK62/Multilarm/README.md

-Control + T: Test play any random audio file from a random folder in AlarmPath (13) matching AlarmFileFormat (14) Control + A: Test play AmbienceFile (10) for AmbienceDuration (11) Control + S: Test play current display text from TTSPath (21) matching TTSFileFormat (22) Control + X: Exit program
+Control + T: Test play any random audio file from a random folder in AlarmPath (13) matching AlarmFileFormat (14) Control + A: Test play AmbienceFile (10) for AmbienceDuration (11) Control + S: Test play current display text from TTSPath (21) matching TTSFileFormat (22) Control + R: Initiate console interface to record unique words from the TextData (18) to be used to play back console text.
+The console interface is self-explanatory.
+The audio is saved in the selected format in TTSPath (21)
+Control + X: Exit program

 Back to Table of contents